MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration-setup.md

 # Prepare your environment to interoperate with HMRC's MTD for VAT

-After a company is [signed up for the MTD service for VAT in HMRC](https://www.gov.uk/vat-record-keeping/sign-up-for-making-tax-digital-for-vat), it should complete the following tasks.
+After your company is [signed up for the MTD service for VAT in HMRC](https://www.gov.uk/vat-record-keeping/sign-up-for-making-tax-digital-for-vat), complete the following tasks.
-These tasks will prepare Finance to interoperate with the HMRC's web service to retrieve information about VAT obligations of your company and submit VAT returns.
+These tasks will prepare your Dynamics 365 Finance environment to interoperate with the HMRC's web service to retrieve information about the VAT obligations of your company and submit VAT returns.

 - [Import and set up Electronic reporting (ER) configurations](#configurations).
 - [Set up application-specific parameters for VAT Declaration format](#declaration).